mikaelho/scripter/README.md

   run them, you need to use this method first to find the right one.

 #### ANIMATION PRIMITIVES
-#### `@script timer(view, duration, action=None)`

-  Acts as a wait timer for the given duration in seconds. `view` is only used to find the controlling Scripter instance.
-Optional action function is called every cycle.

 #### `@script set_value(view, attribute, value, func=None)`

   Generator that sets the `attribute` to a `value` once, or several times if the value itself is a